redis/redis-doc/topics/debugging.md

 It is better to attach GDB to Redis compiled without optimizations using the `make noopt` command to compile it (instead of just using the plain `make` command).
-However if you have an already running Redis in production there is no need to recompile and restart it if this is going to create problems in your side.
-Even if at a lesser extend GDB still works against executables compiled with optimizations.
+However if you have an already running Redis in production there is no need to recompile and restart it if this is going to create problems on your side.
+Even if by a lesser extent GDB still works against executables compiled with optimizations.

 It is great if you make sure to recompile Redis with `make noopt` after the